XXXX house | MOUNT FUJI ARCHITECTS STUDIO

-7. Take full advantage of tubular structure which is well-ventilated and well-lighted.
+7. Take full advantage of the tubular structure which is well-ventilated and well-lighted.
 Repetitive X-shaped unit enables expansion at request so far as space permits (expansion is expected in near future).

 In our client’s head, there also is a plan to expand the architecture to make a cozy little guesthouse in near future.

-Considering the primary function of the structure as atelier to create ceramic art, lighting and ventilation was essential.
+Considering the primary function of the structure as an atelier to create ceramic art, lighting and ventilation were essential.
 At the same time, the architecture had to be built with the minimum quantity of popular material, using a few manpower only, in the simplest and shortest process to reduce construction cost.

 We put long axes east-west and opened each end.
 The assembled structure forms a tube with triangle slits thus ensures well-lighted, well-ventilated, and hard-to-break space.
 This structure consists of repetitive units and will help us much in responding to a possible request for an extension.

 October 11, 2013duplex house in tokito | Hidehiro Fukuda architects